aosabook/500lines/objmodel/chapter.md

 The maps optimization exploits this fact.
 It effectively splits up the dictionary of every instance into two parts.
+A part storing the keys (the map) that can be shared between all instances with the same set of attribute names.
+The instance
-A part storing the keys (the map) that can be shared between all instances with the same set of keys.
-The instance then only stores a reference to the shared map and the values of the attributes in a list (which is a lot more compact in memory).
+then only stores a reference to the shared map and the values of the attributes in a list (which is a lot more compact in memory than a dictionary).
 The map stores a mapping from attribute names to indexes into that list.

-A simple white-box test that inspects the implementation details of ``Instance`` of that behaviour could look like this:
+A simple white-box test that inspects the implementation details of ``Instance`` of that behaviour looks like this:

 ````python
 def test_maps():